rayxke/kiritos-classroom/site/content/sks/spring2024/10B-english/assignment3.md

     - How well do your researched points support the ideas that you introduce?
     - Very clearly defined Introduction, Body and Conclusion paragraphs that work together
     - The paper should be in MLA Format
+    - The paper should have three sources cited in both the Works Cited section and as in-text citation
 - Linguistic Capability **(5 pts.)**
     - Exceptional use of vocabulary
-    - Use at least 10 of the vocabulary words from Unit 1
+    - Use at least 4 of the vocabulary words from Unit 3
     - Proper use of idiomatic expressions
 - Appropriate Length **(2.5 pts.)**
     - This essay should meet the minimum length requirements (5 paragraphs)